rabfulton/ChatGTK/README.md

 ## Memory System

-ChatGTK supports three complementary memory mechanisms that can be used separately or together to give your assistant context awareness:
+ChatGTK supports three complementary memory mechanisms, plus optional conversation compaction, that can be used separately or together to give your assistant context awareness:

 ### 1. Conversation Buffer (Short-term Memory)
 Controls how many recent messages are sent to the model in each request.